-Oliver’s Autism Journey from sickness to better health
+Oliver’s Autism Journey from Sickness to Better Health

 March 24, 2017

-By Lea Googe – TACA Co-coordinator Texas
+By Lea Googe – TACA Texas Co-Coordinator

 We often look back and wonder just how Oliver got so sick.
 We have our suspicions.
 And we have our regrets.
-Our family has a combined medical history filled with autoimmune issues like diabetes, ALS, chronic fatigue, fibromyalgia, Psoriasis, Rheumatic Fever, Rheumatoid arthritis, allergies, asthma, ADD, depression and anxiety.
+Our family has a combined medical history filled with autoimmune issues like diabetes, ALS, chronic fatigue, fibromyalgia, Psoriasis, Rheumatic Fever, Rheumatoid arthritis, allergies, asthma, ADD, depression, and anxiety.
 These are all important when you’re looking for possible Autism triggers.
 But before Oliver was born, we had no idea that these could be warning signs.
 Our doctors never asked us about any of these issues while we were pregnant.
 Nonetheless, we were concerned about our baby’s chances of autism, even if at the time, we were unsure exactly why.

 Originally, we were told we were having a girl.
 And knowing that girls have a much smaller chance of autism gave us a bit of relief.
 We decided to name her Zoe.
 Turns out, our OB was really bad at reading ultrasounds.
 And just like that, Zoe became Oliver.

 From the very beginning, Oliver rarely slept.
 For the first five months of his life, he would only sleep in his baby swing, and only if it was swinging.
 He was a picky eater, exclusively breast fed as he did not like bottles.
 After trying to feed Oliver yogurt, we discovered that he was allergic to dairy, causing him to break out in puffy red rashes.
 Oliver also had constant gas.
 Any strain he made, would push out an uncomfortable release.
 When we took him in for well checks, we would ask if having so much gas was normal.
-They would tell us no, but offered no reasoning as to why it was happening and provided no suggestions for dealing with it.
+They would tell us no, but offered no reasoning as to why it was happening and provided no suggestions for dealing with his GI discomfort.

 In the beginning of 2010, we started taking Oliver to a new pediatrician and also began Early Childhood Intervention services of Occupational Therapy and Speech.
 Oliver did not enjoy these home therapies, but we did have an amazing group of therapists who were full of helpful information.
-Looking back, I wish someone would have told us to start seeing a specialized M.A.P.S.
+Looking back, I wish someone told us to start seeing a specialized M.A.P.S.
 Doctor as pediatricians are not trained in medical school on the co-morbid conditions that are associated with autism.

 After that, we found another pediatrician that ran stool and urine testing on Oliver.
 Through this, we found a lot of oxidative stress and yeast markers in his gastrointestinal system.
 Our new pediatrician confirmed that our child’s immune system was not functioning normally.
-She advised us to “wait” on any future immunizations.

 We were trying to make a difference for our son, but still not making real progress.
 At this point in his life, Oliver pretty much only ate Cherrios, Chick-fil-A chicken salad and saltine crackers.
 We were still in feeding therapy but having little success.